This post was updated on August 5th, 2022.

-- CRM keeps all customer info in one place, letting you see a customer’s NPS and how it changes over time at a glance
+- CRM keeps all customer info in 1 place, letting you see a customer’s NPS and how it changes over time at a glance

 - CRM lets you automate sending out NPS surveys and reporting on the findings.

 You can automate sending out NPS surveys through ActiveCampaign.
-In this automation, NPS surveys are sent only to customers who have been active for longer than six months.
+In this automation, NPS surveys are sent only to customers that have been active for longer than 6 months.

 One caveat of NPS…

-- NPS is not a strong indicator of retention
+- NPS isn’t a strong indicator of retention

 - NPS rarely correlates with churn

-If you’re looking for a metric to predict churn and revenue, look elsewhere — like to your financial and retention metrics.
+If you’re looking for a metric to predict churn and revenue, look elsewhere—like your financial and retention metrics.